h-cheema/AutoHotKey___Volume-Control-Script/README.md

 &nbsp;
 ## Overview
-This script is a modified version of this script: https://obrienlabs.net/use-autohotkey-toggle-default-playback-sound-device/ by https://obrienlabs.net
+This script is a modified version of this script: https://obrienlabs.net/use-autohotkey-toggle-default-playback-sound-device
 I added a few features like microphone muting, volume adjustment, code documentation and a complete overview of the script.